Fast read

 A bypass diode is designed to protect the solar cells from overheating when they’re shaded.
 If this diode fails, sometimes via too much strong shade for prolonged periods, the shaded cells won’t get protected, leading to overheating and hot spot damage.

-Snail trails are patterns that look like trails left by snails.
 They are a sign of a chemical reaction between the encapsulant and the silver in the solar cells.
-While these trails don’t immediately reduce the panel’s performance, they may lead to more severe issues, as they can be a sign of micro cracks and lead to other issues over time.
+While these trails don’t immediately reduce the solar panel’s performance, they may lead to more severe issues, as they can be a sign of microcracks and lead to other issues over time.

-PID occurs due to stray currents that can degrade the solar panel’s performance.
+PID occurs because of stray currents that can degrade the solar panel’s performance.
 It’s primarily caused by voltage, heat, and humidity, which lead to performance degradation over time.
-While this was a big issue a decade ago, modern-quality panels do not display this issue very often.
+While this was a significant problem a decade ago, modern-quality solar panels do not display this issue frequently.

-Corrosion is common in areas with high humidity or salt-rich air environments, near the coast.
-The aluminium parts of the solar panel or the racking frame and clamps (especially if cheap un-anodised racking was used) can corrode, leading to reduced structural integrity and potential performance issues with the panel.
+Corrosion is common in areas with high humidity or salt-rich air environments, near the coast in Australia.
+The aluminium parts of the solar panel or the racking frame and clamps (especially if cheap un-anodised racking was used) can corrode, leading to reduced structural integrity and potential performance issues with the solar panel.

 Panels can be damaged via physical impact.
 This can be hail, falling objects, or other external impacts, which can compromise the integrity of the solar panel.
 Such damage not only affects the current performance but may also introduce vulnerabilities and cracks that reduce the panel’s overall lifespan.